WhatsApp for Android Update Makes Group Calling Easier

-WhatsApp began the public rollout of the group voice and video calling feature back in August last year, but making a group call was not exactly a simple process.
-WhatsApp for Android has now received a new update that introduces a dedicated call button in group chats - something that arrived for iPhone users last month.
-It can be used to make group calls by adding the participants all at once from a slide-out tray containing the contact card of all members in a group.
+WhatsApp for Android has received a new update that introduces a dedicated call button in group chats - something that arrived for the iPhone users last month.
+WhatsApp had started the public rollout of the group voice and video calling feature back in August last year, but making a group call was not exactly a simple process.
+The newly introduced button can be used to make group calls by adding the participants all at once from a slide-out tray containing the contact cards of all members in a group.
 The new WhatsApp update for Android also fixes a bug which caused the GIF functionality to malfunction.
+The update is now available in the Google Play Store.

 The new WhatsApp version (v2.19.9) was first spotted by the folks over at WABetaInfo.
 So, how does this new call button prove to be helpful?
 Well, when the group calling feature first arrived on WhatsApp, one had to first start a voice or video call with a contact.
 Once the call was in progress, the caller was required to tap a button at the top-right corner of the screen to add another participant to the call.
 As soon as the call was connected, an ‘Add Person' icon would appear at the top above the recipient's name.
 Needless to say, it was a slightly cumbersome process.